em3ndez/tiny-web-server/README.md

 ### Dependency Injection

-We can't automate dependency injection with TinyWeb.
-The reason for that is handlers don't take strongly typed dependencies in the (req, resp, context) functional interfaces, nor do they have constructors associated.
+We can't integrate dependency injection with TinyWeb.
+The reason for that is handlers don't take strongly typed dependencies in the `(req, resp, context)` functional interfaces, nor do they have constructors associated.

-For it to be Dependency Injection of say a ShoppingCart into a handler, you would something like:
+For it to be true Dependency Injection capable - for say a ShoppingCart into a handler - you would something like:
 ```java
 TinyWeb.Server server = new TinyWeb.Server(8080, -1) {{
     endPoint(GET, "/users", /*ShoppingCart*/ cart, (req, res, context) -> {